William Cronon: Scholarship

 Cronon is best known for his first book Changes in the Land: Indians, Colonists, and the Ecology of New England (1983), based on a seminar paper he wrote for his Yale adviser Edmund Sears Morgan.
 He proposed that the way cultures conceptualize property and ownership is a major factor in economies and ecosystems.
-Secondly, unlike most historians, he documented that Native Americans actively intervened in and shaped the ecosystems in which they lived.
+Secondly, unlike most prior historians, he documented that Native Americans actively intervened in and shaped the ecosystems in which they lived.

 His book Nature's Metropolis: Chicago and the Great West (1991) "is credited with having radically widened many environmental historians' gaze beyond such things as forests and public lands to include cities and what Cronon calls the 'elaborate and intimate linkages' between city and country."
 Cronon says that Chicago and capitalism fundamentally transformed the open Midwestern countryside.
 In one chapter, he details how grain became a standardized commodity.
 At first farmers sold it in sacks with the farm's family name stamped on it; as a commodity, it was sold in bulk as a standardized good stored in silos according to grade.
 The book won the 1992 Bancroft Prize, the 1993 George Perkins Marsh Prize, and was a finalist for the 1992 Pulitzer Prize for History.

+In 1994 he became series editor of the Weyerhaeuser Environmental Book Series, continuing in the role until 2014.

-In his book Uncommon Ground: Toward Reinventing Nature (1995), and his essay "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature", published in The New York Times (August 13, 1995), Cronon traced the idea of wilderness throughout American history.
+In his book Uncommon Ground: Toward Reinventing Nature (1995), and his essay "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature", published in The New York Times (August 13, 1995) and Environmental History (1996), Cronon traced the idea of wilderness throughout American history.
 He claimed that the idea of untouched, pristine wilderness is a fantasy, because all of nature is interconnected.
 He concludes: